 This phase will collect, curate, and disseminate information and recommended practices for handling physical collections and facilities in anticipation of a phased-in or full reopening of public library buildings and services starting as early as May 2020.
 This phase will produce an initial set of research findings and related resources.

 This phase will study a second set of materials and workflows across libraries, archives/special collections, and museums.
 The research activities will produce results of laboratory testing, a scientific literature review, toolkit resources, and related resources that provide updated or new information that may have emerged since Phase 1.
 A more fully designed website will be launched during this phase.

 In Phase 3, the project will continue to monitor and review emerging research that may require updates and additions to what has been created during the first two phases.
 In addition, as the rate of transmission for the virus changes over time and communities continue to adjust to those changes, the policies and practices of libraries and museums may also warrant a change.
-A third literature review and additional laboratory testing is planned for this phase.
+Research briefings on vaccines, variants, and other emerging priorities are planned for this phase.